-Capnography training video by BMC published in New England Journal of MedicineNovember 8th, 2012 in Other /
+Capnography training video by BMC published in New England Journal of MedicineNovember 8, 2012 in Medicine & Health / Other

 Physicians at Boston Medical Center (BMC) have developed a training video for health care providers about how to effectively use capnography to monitor ventilation and carbon dioxide levels for patients under anesthesia or conscious sedation.
 This is the sixth video published in the New England Journal of Medicine's Videos in Clinical Medicine section produced by BMC.
 It highlights the importance of using capnography to increase patient safety.

 Capnography, which graphically monitors carbon dioxide concentration and measures ventilation and respiration, is utilized in operating rooms, intensive care units and other hospital areas where patients are under anesthesia or receiving sedation.
 It is being used more frequently because it lets providers know that a patient is breathing effectively.

 The video is a useful learning tool for providers familiar with capnography as well as those not familiar with the technology.
 Utilizing real and simulated patients in a variety of clinical environments, the video demonstrates how to effectively use and manage the equipment.
 Also included in the video are detailed digital animations of the respiratory and gas exchange process.